Department of Consumer Affairs, Board of Occupational Therapy

 Q. What is the fee for a duplicate/replacement license?

-A. The fee for a duplicate/replacement license is $15.00.
-The Board must receive a Request for Duplicate License/Certificate/Permit indicating the reason a duplicate license is needed.
+A. The fee for a duplicate/replacement license is $25.00.
+The Board must receive a Request for Duplicate License form indicating the reason a duplicate license is needed.

-Q. What is the fee for written license/certificate verification?
+Q. What is the fee for written license verification to be sent to another state/organization?

-A. The fee for written license/certificate verification is $15.00.
+A. The fee for written license verification is $35.00.

-Q. How can I obtain written verification of my license/certificate?
+Q. How can I obtain written verification of my license?

-A. You may send your written request to the Board at 2005 Evergreen Street, Suite 2050, Sacramento, CA, 95815, along with a check or money order in the amount of $15.00 made payable to CBOT.
+A. Send a written request to the Board at 1610 Arden Way, Suite 121, Sacramento, CA, 95815, along with a check or money order in the amount of $35.00 made payable to CBOT.

 Q. What are the continuing education requirements?